GVS-Lab/chrometrics/README.md

 Documentation is being updated and will be made available [here](https://nmco-image-features.readthedocs.io/en/latest/?badge=latest)

 ## Installation
-The current implementation has been developed in Python 3 and tested in Ubuntu 18.0
+The current implementation has been developed in Python 3.

 In order to avoid any changes to the local packages, install in a virtual environment (optional).